Starpoint Gemini: History

-On December 15, 2010, Starpoint Gemini was initially released.

-On February 16, 2012, Starpoint Gemini was released on Steam.

-On January 13, 2020, an update was released restoring Windows 10 support and adding Steam Cloud functionality.
+On December 15, 2010, Starpoint Gemini was initially released, and on February 16, 2012, it was made available on Steam.
+On January 13, 2020, an update was released, restoring Windows 10 support and adding Steam Cloud functionality.

 Sequel

 Starpoint Gemini 2 is the sequel to the original PC game and was released on September 26 of 2014.
 Most of the gameplay elements are unchanged, with most of the differences being graphical and technical improvements.
 Notably, movement is in a full 3D space and combat controls are more direct and action based.